 Instructions to TGah Editor: Change this subclause as follows:

+The NDP ACK frame, used to respond to all frames other than an NDP PS-Poll frame, is described in this subclause.

-NDP MAC frame body of NDP ACK frame contains the information listed in Table 8-46 (NDP MAC frame body of NDP ACK (1 MHz)) and Table 8-47 (NDP MAC frame body of NDP ACK (2 MHz)).
-The NDP ACK frame used to respond to all frames other than a NDP PS-Poll frame is described in this subclause.
+The format of the NDP MAC frame body field of the NDP_1M ACK frame is illustrated in Figure 8-8c1 (NDP MAC frame body field of the NDP_1M ACK frame) and it contains the information listed in Table 8-46 (NDP MAC frame body of NDP_1M ACK).